ankithkanderi24/nba-verdict/README.md

 # nba-verdict
-A simple application built using Flask to give me some experience with APIs, Routing, and Pandas.
-Goal is to make it easier to see core stats that are relevant to an NBA player's place in all-time debates.
+A simple application to make it easier to reach a definitive verdict on an NBA player's all-time status!
+Done in an effort to improve my skills with APIs, Pandas, and Routing with a project I'm passionate about.

 # Issues (WIP)
 1. `nba_api` only has year-by-year data back until 1996, so unable to get championships before then